clickityKlein/Flashcards/README.md

 mathematical concepts.
 On another personal note, further motivation for developing this into some sort of application was to swap mindless scrolling with learning during downtime.

+See the 'examples.py' file for a walkthrough of the module.

 [Table of Contents](#table-of-contents)

 ## File Descriptions
-- flashcards.py: the python script containing the entire flashcards module
+- flashcards.py: python script containing the entire flashcards module
+- examples.py: python script containing examples of how to use the module
+- example.csv: csv file generated if following along in 'examples.py'

 [Table of Contents](#table-of-contents)